josephbcasey/NOAA-normals-data/README.md

 ```

 ## Notes on the database
-Each station has 365 rows of data in the normals table, differentiated by date.
+Each station has 365 rows of data in the normals table, keyed by date.
 The NOAA data includes February 29th, using interpolated data from February 28th and March 1st.
 This database does **NOT** include February 29th.

 Not every station has data for every variable, but if a variable is present, there are 365 days worth.

 Some location names contain obscure abbreviations, so SELECTing by location can be tricky.

+Temperatures are in Fahrenheit and elevations are in meters.

 ## About the 'doc' directory
 This is official NOAA documentation.
 Much of it does not apply to the filtered results in the SQLite database.